Do I Need a Permit?

 This application and fee are submitted by an owner or applicant with the intent of obtaining Authority approval for works which were completed without first obtaining a permit from the Conservation Authority.
 Submission of this application and payment of the required fee does not imply that Authority approval will be granted.
 All works must be shown to comply with Authority Watershed Development Policies prior to a permit being issued.

 These are given in special circumstances.
-For details, speak with one of our representatives.
+For details, speak with one of our Environmental Regulations Analysts.